Zodi-ark/Final-Fantasy-Tactics-The-War-of-the-Lions-Texture-Pack/README.md

 # Know Issues

--Win condition overlay sometimes not displaying new texture
+-Win condition overlay sometimes does not display new texture

--Chapter titles not displaying new texture

 -Texture pack for ULUS10297- US region not tested (won't be surprised if theres bugs)